ltw-webdev-javascript/curriculum/circle-mover.md

   - title: "Right button functionality"
     before: |
-      Now that we have all the HTML & CSS in place we can make the button work by adding a little Javascript.
+      Now that we have all the HTML & CSS in place we can make the button work by adding a little JavaScript.
     code_lang: js
     code_file: "js/main.js"
     code: |